ColumPaget/menubuilder.lua/README.md

 Installation
 ------------

-an example config file is included that should be copied to "/etc/menubuilder.conf" or "~/.menubuilder.conf". menubuilder can then be run as a lua script with just "lua menubuilder.lua all".
+an example config file is included that should be copied to "/etc/menubuilder.conf" or "~/.config/menubuilder.conf" or "~/.menubuilder.conf". menubuilder can then be run as a lua script with just "lua menubuilder.lua all".
 On linux the 'binfmt_misc' feature can be used to automatically run menubuilder without specifying the lua interpreter.

 Usage
 -----